jg-fisher/sklearn-classifiers/README.md

 # naive-bayes-diabetes
-Implementation of Naive Bayes, and SVM to classify diabetes risk with Sklearn and Numpy.
+Implementation of Naive Bayes, SVM, and a Decision Tree using sklearn and numpy to classify diabetes risk.

 Naive Bayes: 76.7% accuracy

 SVM: 80.5% accuracy

+Decision Tree: 70.8% accuracy